JamesCraig35/JamesCraig35/README.md

-- Hello, I’m James Douglas Craig, but I go by jimmy.
+- Hello, I’m James Craig
 - I’m interested in data analysis and visualization using pandas, seaborn, and matplotlib.
 I also enjoy engineering databases using MySQL.
 - I’m currently learning Tableau.
 - I’m looking to collaborate on methods to improve my predictive model parameters.